joelpurra/recap/talks/safe-harbor.md

   - Serious problems for business subject to US surveillance laws.
 - EU surveillance.
   - Charter of fundamental rights doesn't cover EU countries surveillance.
-  - ECHR can be of help; currenlty fighting about some privacy details against EU countries' surveillance.
+  - ECHR can be of help; currently fighting about some privacy details against EU countries' surveillance.
 - Microsoft solution.
   - Put all data in Germany.
   - Only EU law.
 - US